collaborativebioinformatics/isocomp/README.md

 Isoseq3 (v3.2.2) generated HQ (Full-length high quality) transcripts [Table 1] were mapped to GRCh38 (v33 p13) using Minimap2 long read alignment tools [1] (v2.24-r1122; commands: minimap2 -t 8 -ax splice:hq -uf --secondary=no -C5 -O6,24 -B4 GRCh38.v33p13.primary_assembly.fa sample.polished.hq.fastq.gz).
 The table 2 shows the basic statistics of the alignment of each sample [NA24385 /HG002, NA24143/HG004 and NA24631/HG005].
 Next, we performed cDNA_cupcake [https://github.com/Magdoll/cDNA_Cupcake] workflow to collapse the redundant isoforms from bam, followed by filtering the low counts isoforms by 10 and filter away 5' degraded isoforms that might not be biologically significant.
 Next, sqanti3 [2] tool was used to generate final corrected fasta [Table 3a] transcripts and gtf [Table 3b] along with the isoform classification reports.
 The external databases including reference data set of transcription start sites (refTSS), list of polyA motif, tappAS-annotation and genecode hg38 annotation were utilized.
 Finally, IsoAnnotLite (v2.7.3) analysis was performed to annotate the gtf file from sqanti3.

+We categorize differences between isoforms into [TODO] SNPs (<5bp), large-scale variants (>5bp), gene fusion, different exon usage and completely novel.
+Similar categories was used by SQANTI in annotating differences between sample isoforms and reference transcriptome.
+Note that we extend the categories by SQANTI by adding SNPs and large-scale variants.

 ## Description